 This isolates whether the model understands the camera term at all.

-If a model keeps getting a specific move backwards, swap models for that shot.
+If a model keeps getting a specific move backwards even with controls, swap models for that one shot.

 - Generate the same shot 3 times.
-The direction should be consistent across all 3 — if direction flips randomly, the prompt is ambiguous, not the model.
+The direction should be consistent across all 3.
+If direction still flips randomly, the prompt is ambiguous, not the model — go back to Step 1 and pin both endpoints.

 Long-term prevention